 During 2010, the Company assumed a \$20.8 million interest-only first lien mortgage related to a deed in lieu of foreclosure agreement for an entity in which the Company had a \$5.6 million junior participation loan secured by an apartment building.
 The real estate investment was originally classified as real estate owned and was reclassified to real estate held-for-sale in December 2011.
-The mortgage bears interest at a fixed rate of 6.23% and has a maturity date of December 2013 with a five year extension option.
+The mortgage bore interest at a fixed rate of 6.23% and had a maturity date of December 2013 with a five year extension option.
 In March 2012, the Company sold the property to a third party and the first lien mortgage was paid off.

 During 2008, the Company assumed a \$41.4 million interest-only first lien mortgage related to the foreclosure of an entity in which the Company had a \$5.0 million mezzanine loan.
 The real estate investment was originally classified as real estate owned and was reclassified as real estate held-for-sale at September 30, 2009.
-The mortgage bears interest at a fixed rate of 6.13% and has a maturity date of June 2012.
-The outstanding balance of this mortgage was \$41.4 million at March 31, 2012.
-In the second quarter of 2012, the Company surrendered the property to the first mortgage lender in full satisfaction of the first lien mortgage.
+The mortgage bore interest at a fixed rate of 6.13% and had a maturity date of June 2012.
+In May 2012, the Company surrendered the property to the first mortgage lender in full satisfaction of the first lien mortgage.